Brewers vs. Angels Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Wade Miley (3-1) will take the mound for the Brewers, his fifth start of the season.
+- The Brewers' Corbin Burnes (2-1) will make his sixth start of the season.

-- Miley has pitched five or more innings in four straight games and will look to extend that streak.

 |Opponent